Frank T Bird

 Tim asks whose shot it is, proving he has lost it too, since we are still sitting in the cafe.
 He was getting all big-headed about telling me it wasn’t a racecourse and there were no horses.

 “Now, who looks like a fool?”
 I shout at him.

 It’s raining, and each drop feels like a tiny electric shock as it hits me.

 I try and hold it together, but my body is filling up with electricity from these tiny shocks.
 I’m like a Tesla battery filled with electric horses, and they are all neighing electrically.
 I need them to stop.

 “Do you feel the electric horses?”
 I ask.

-Gary says something, but I don’t hear because I realise I have been staring with vast black eyes at a man sitting with his family.
-They are eating sandwiches and he keeps staring back at me as if he knows me.
+Gary says something, but I don’t hear because I realise I've been staring with vast black eyes at a man sitting with his family.
+They are eating sandwiches, and he keeps staring back at me as if he knows me.